SD-WAN: A Better Way to Connect

 Great SD-WAN providers give customers access to a simple yet informative dashboard where the customer can not only configure their locations but also graphically monitor what is connected and what type of traffic is moving through the network.
 In legacy networks, this visibility was only available by calling the Internet Service Provider (ISP) or waiting until the end of the month for a report on what had been going on in the network.

-To drive the point home a little more, I’ve listed below a few normal configurations that network administrators would make on legacy networking systems and how that is done on newer SD-WAN systems, like VeloCloud by VMWare.
+To drive the point home a little more, I’ve listed below a few normal configurations that network administrators would make on legacy networking systems and how that is done on newer SD-WAN systems by VMware.

 Site to Site Connectivity

 Legacy System: In a legacy network, you could only really get site-to-site connectivity by purchasing a frame relay network (very old), MPLS, or some type of Site-to-Site VPN.
 These solutions required a great deal of networking knowledge and if something went wrong on one of these types of networks, it generally took a lot of time and coordination with the carrier to troubleshoot and correct.

 SD-WAN: For site-to-site connectivity, you click an option within the VMware Orchestrator (Management, Control, and Reporting server) at all locations and they automatically spin up VPN tunnels between each location and strategically located VMware Cloud Gateways.

 Connecting to a 3rd Party Resource (ex: AWS)